What is considered a service dog, and how do you know if you’re eligible for one?

 What Is Considered A Service Dog?
 Summary

-A service dog is trained to perform specific tasks to help a disabled person overcome their disability.
+Do you now know what is considered a service dog?
+A service dog performs specific tasks to help a person overcome their disability.

-They have specially protected rights in law to accompany their owner into all places open to the public.
+They have special rights in law to accompany their owner into all places open to the public.

 Have you ever met an extraordinary service dog?